kudobuilder/kudo/keps/0021-kudo-upgrade.md

 ### Goals

-- How updates of KUDO are executed
+- Determine how updates of KUDO are executed
+  - Updates of prerequisites (Namespaces, RoleBindings, ServiceAccounts, etc.)
-  - Updates of CRDs
+  - Updates of CRDs (Versioning, migration between versions)
   - Updates of the KUDO manager
-  - Updates of prerequisites (Namespaces, RoleBindings, ServiceAccounts, etc.)
 - Interoperability
-  - How and if multiple versions of CRDs are maintained
+  - If and how many multiple versions of CRDs are maintained
   - How a version of KUDO CLI work with older and newer CRD versions
 - How to handle operators that are not supported by a new KUDO version